 1. You can only call people who are in your contacts and also have an Echo or the Alexa app installed on their smartphone.
 To find people you can contact, open the Alexa app on your smartphone.

-2. If you're not already in the Conversations screen, tap the speech bubble in the bottom middle of the toolbar.
+2. If you're not already in the Communication screen, tap the speech bubble on the left side of the bottom toolbar.

 3. Tap the Contacts icon (in the top right corner).
 If it’s your first time using this feature, the app will ask for permission to access your Contacts.
 You'll need to choose Allow in order to make calls.
 You may also need to enter a valid phone number and confirm it in if this is the first time you've used the feature.